 - 4.1 Where restraint has been necessary, the incident must be reported to a member of the Senior Team of the respective Academy and logged.
-A report should be written and filed using the Serious Incident Report form. - 4.2 Parents/carers of the pupil involved will always be advised immediately of an incident and a meeting with parents/carers will always be held to discuss the incident.
+A report should be written and filed using the form the academy uses to record serious incidents. - 4.2 Parents/carers of the pupil involved will always be advised immediately of an incident and a meeting with parents/carers will always be held to discuss the incident.
 Where is it not possible to meet parents at the academy, a meeting elsewhere or a telephone discussion will always take place.
 It may be necessary for an incident to be followed up by other disciplinary action or pastoral support, in addition to consideration of an Individual Behaviour Management Plan. - 4.3 Trained staff will be expected to provide guidance for all other staff members, both teaching and non-teaching.